How Did Yoga Become Soft Power?

 Our Obsession With Every Cannes Look Reveals Our Need for Validation From the West

-Meanwhile, yoga‘s flourishing renown as a tool of India’s soft power has continued to spark a debate about the thinning line between its promotion for physical wellbeing and its association with Hindu nationalist ideas.
+Meanwhile, yoga‘s flourishing renown as a tool of India’s soft power has continued to spark a debate about the thinning line between its promotion for physical wellbeing and its forced association with Hindu nationalist ideas.
 In fact, India’s appeal to have June 21, specifically, declared as the International Day of Yoga is also reported to be driven by Hindu mythology.

-“Despite originating in ancient India, yoga in more recent decades has gained traction as a secularised practice of health and wellbeing in Western countries,” Afeeya Akhand wrote in SAARI last year. “[But] the use of yoga as a symbol of India’s peaceful and harmonious nature has [also] drawn criticism.
+“Despite originating in ancient India, yoga in more recent decades has gained traction as a secularized practice of health and wellbeing in Western countries,” Afeeya Akhand wrote in SAARI last year. “[But] the use of yoga as a symbol of India’s peaceful and harmonious nature has [also] drawn criticism.
 Due to yoga’s ancient ties to religions such as Hinduism, critics [believe] that yoga is a form of propaganda to justify and celebrate the growing domestic climate of Hindu nationalism under Modi.”

-Yoga‘s physical benefits are endorsed by doctors, too, who believe “can be an extremely useful lifestyle tool for patients seeking to improve fitness and develop a mindfulness-based practice.”
-However, despite its broad global appeal as a health tool, its spiritual essence remains an integral part of its heritage.
-The challenge, then, arises when the spiritual aspect is co-opted by religious groups to promote exclusive religious ideologies — often tied to the Hindu nationalist agenda — creating tension between yoga‘s universal message of wellbeing and its potential political connotations.
+Yoga‘s physical benefits are endorsed by doctors, too, who believe it “can be an extremely useful lifestyle tool for patients seeking to improve fitness and develop a mindfulness-based practice.”
+However, despite its broad global appeal as a wellness device, its religious heritage remains an integral part of its potential as a political tool.
+The challenge, then, arises when the spiritual aspect of yoga is co-opted by religious groups to promote exclusive religious ideologies — often tied to the Hindu nationalist agenda — creating tension between yoga‘s universal message of wellbeing and its potential political connotations.

 “Hindu nationalists weaponize yoga, using it to appear benevolent, modern, and to disguise their political mission and global ambition,” Angana Chatterji, an Indian anthropologist, activist, and feminist historian, told The Nation.
 “They reduce yoga’s complex formative history to promote the ideals of Brahminical Hinduism, appropriating and erasing yoga’s connections to Buddhist, Sufi, Jain, and Tantric traditions in South Asia.”